sahithyandev/s2/src/content/docs/theory-of-electricity/04-coupled-circuits.md

 ### Faraday's Law

-The magnetic flux passing through a surface A is given by the surface integral:
+The magnetic flux passing through a surface $A$ is given by the surface integral: $ $

 ```math
 \phi = \int {B\cdot \text{d}A} = BA